elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 ### Pushing the JupyeterHub Images to Harbor
 This sections shows how to pull the required images for JupyterHub and push them to another registry.
 If you are using the managed Harbor as your container registry, please follow [these instructions](../deploy.md) on how to authenticate, create a new project, and how to create a robot account and using it in a pull-secret to be able to pull an image from Harbor to your cluster safely.

+!!!note
-**NOTE** Run the following commands in the same directory as the location of your values.yaml file, since it will automatically update it with the correct images.
-If not, images will need to be manually set in the values.yaml.
+    Run the following commands in the same directory as the location of your `values.yaml` file, since it will automatically update it with the correct images.
+If not, images will need to be manually set in the `values.yaml`.

 ```sh
 DOMAIN=example.com # Replace this